Three Lakewood business owners show us the passion behind their prowess.

 It's only been 90 days since Sidney's second True Flavors location opened in Lakewood — the first (his baby, he says) is still going strong on NC Highway 55.
 He already has plans for his third opening in the next few months; a smaller shop serving delectable biscuits and hand-made jams named for his late mother Debbie Lou, now his daughter's namesake.
 "My daughter was born on the same day my mother passed away," he said.
 "I gave my daughter my mother's name ...
 I wanted Debbie Lou to be the story of being reborn."

 Rebirth, metamorphosis — it's all a part of the process for Sidney.
-He's changed the menu four or five times in three months, focusing intently on getting his flavor profiles perfect before moving on to the next phase of this diner repertoire - milkshakes, beverages, and exotic meat dishes.
-Think gator hash, kangaroo, whole crawfish, and deconstructed parfaits, in addition to his steady offering of the unexpected: watermelon and brown sugar jam, duck fries, and house special fish and grits.
+He's changed the menu four or five times in three months, focusing intently on getting his flavor profiles perfect before moving on to the next phase of this diner repertoire — milkshakes, beverages, and exotic meat dishes.
+Think gator hash, kangaroo, whole crawfish, and deconstructed parfaits, in addition to his steady offering of the unexpected: watermelon and brown sugar jam, duck fries, and fish and grits.

-If you think he's stopping at chicken and waffles, though, you're wrong.
+If you think he's stopping at chicken and waffles, you're wrong.

-Sidney has plans for his cuisine to soon be accompanied by mixed drinks, with some inspired by trips downtown to Alley 26 and his Haitian heritage.
-He wants to make those syrups in-house and pack more flavor into each dish, as evidenced by the sweet heat in every bite of his syrupy blueberry waffles and smooth grits.
+Sidney has plans for his cuisine to soon be accompanied by mixed drinks, with some inspired by his Haitian heritage and trips downtown to Alley Twenty Six.
+He wants to make syrups in-house and pack more flavor into each dish, as evidenced by the sweet heat in every bite of his syrupy blueberry waffles and smooth grits.
 "I want to push the envelopes on diner food," he says.
 "The goal is to fail often."
 In fact, that chicken, fried to perfection?
 The breading consistency was a total mistake, made after running out of the right flour mixture.
-Sidney's flexibility and adaptation led to the fan favorite - one he says he can't remove from the menu, even if he wanted to.
+Sidney's flexibility and adaptation led to the fan favorite — one he says he can't remove from the menu, even if he wanted to.

 Maggie Smith, Pine State Flowers